 Example: If ProfileType=HARplPrimary, ProfileMode=FES and OldProfileName=testprofile/pri, then the directory $NEW_FIORANO_HOME/esb/servers/profiles/haprofile1/primary/FES will be duplicated as $NEW_FIORANO_HOME/esb/servers/profiles/testprofile/pri/FES.

 - Over-writes the configuration files ('Configs.xml' & *.cfg files present in conf directory of the profile) from the old profile present in old installation to the duplicated profile.
 According to the example values considered above in point 1, the following files will be overwritten:

 $OldProfilesDir/testprofile/pri/FES/conf/*.cfg will overwrite $NEW_FIORANO_HOME /esb/servers/profiles/testprofile/pri/FES/conf/*.cfg

-- Overwrites the value of the 'name' attribute as present in $OldProfileHome/$OldProfileName/$ProfileMode/profile.xml from old profile to the corresponding file in duplicated profile.
-According to the example values considered above in point 1, following operation will be performed:
+- Overwrites the value of the 'name' attribute as present in $OldProfileHome/$OldProfileName/$ProfileMode/profile.xml from the old profile to the corresponding file in duplicated profile.
+According to the example values considered above in point 1, the following operation will be performed: